cloudmesh-community/hid-sp18-505/tutorial/graphql.md

 	pip install flask
 	pip install graphene
+	pip install flask-graphql

 We now have the minimum environment to build a Python GraphQL server and client.
 One last step though.
-It is a good idea to keep track of
-Python dependencies as we install them.
+It is a good idea to keep track of Python dependencies as we install them.
 To do that, at the command line type:

 	pip freeze > requirements.text